 Target Audience: Preschool (<5 years), Elementary School, Parents/Mothers/Fathers, Adults, Homeless/Food Pantry Clients

-- Signature Programs: Food of the Month kit, WISERCISE!, etc.
+- Signature Programs: Food of the Month kit, WISERCISE!, etc. Both of these programs are available in physical form and on the digital platform.

 A 2010 American Dietetic Association publication found OWG participants had statistically significant greater improvements in BMI, blood pressure, waist circumference, and academic scores, among low-income Hispanic and White children in particular, compared to controls.